-Encouraging Youth in the Neighbourhood (JUSTiQ)
+Encouraging Youth in the Neighbourhood (JUSTiQ) (expired)

-In selected model municipalities nationwide, the "Encouraging Youth in the Neighbourhood" programme ("JUGEND STÄRKEN im Quartier" - JUSTiQ) is testing how municipal structures and collaboration across multiple areas of jurisdiction must be organised in order to improve individual support for young people within the scope of Section 13, I of Book VIII of the Social Code.
-This is based on Section 13, Paragraphs 1 and 4 of Book VIII of the Social Code in connection with Section 83, Paragraph 1 of Book VIII of the Social Code (federal role to encourage youth welfare services).
-The findings from the model regions are to be used to identify need for legislative measures - particularly for Section 13 of Book VIII of the Social Code.
+In selected model municipalities nationwide, the "Encouraging Youth in the Neighbourhood" programme ("JUGEND STÄRKEN im Quartier" - JUSTiQ) was testing how municipal structures and collaboration across multiple areas of jurisdiction must be organised in order to improve individual support for young people within the scope of Section 13, I of Book VIII of the Social Code.
+This was based on Section 13, Paragraphs 1 and 4 of Book VIII of the Social Code in connection with Section 83, Paragraph 1 of Book VIII of the Social Code (federal role to encourage youth welfare services).
+The findings from the model regions were to be used to identify need for legislative measures - particularly for Section 13 of Book VIII of the Social Code.

 - stabilise and strengthen personally and socially disadvantaged young people